Regular Registrant Frequently Asked Questions

 Regular Registrants are eligible to display their creations.
 There is NO extra charge to display your creations, but you MUST be registered as a Regular Registrant to have an individual display.
 You can participate in existing collaborations as a Late Registrant.

 Do I have to Request Table Space for my MOCs?

 Yes.
 Requesting table space for your MOCs is different than registering for the convention.
 This is where you request the actual tables/space needed to display your creations.
 You cannot display your MOCs without requesting table space (unless they are in a registered collaboration).
 You can request table space via your MyPage once you are registered for the event.

 Is there an Extra Charge to Request Table Space for my MOCs?

-No, MOC Table Space Registration is included in the cost of your Full Registration.
+No, MOC Table Space Registration is included in the cost of your Regular Registration.

 How big are the Tables and how Many can I get?

 Tables are 8 feet long by 30 inches wide.
 Theoretically there is no limit to the number of tables you can use for displaying.
 But, we do try to make sure there is room for anyone that wants to display.
 So, please do not use more space than you need.
 The more space you request, the more likely it is that there will be questions.
 Conversion: 8 ft x 30 inches is 304 studs x 96 studs.
 Or, in 48 stud base plates it is 6 1/3 x 2.
 Or, in 32 stud base plates it is 9 1/2 x 3.

 How do I Request Table Space for my MOCs?